 Excel spreadsheet – This is one way to gather thetimes employees worked into one place.
 But where are you getting the data?
 Are employees reporting it by email or text?Are you entering the numbers from paper timecards into a spreadsheet so you can export them into your accounting program?
 Either way, not only are the times not always accurate in the first place, but errors may be introduced in the data transfer.

 Biometric time tracking – Biometric hour tracking involves using biometric technology such as a fingerprint reader or facial recognition to confirm a worker’s identity at clock-in.
-While it is extremely accurate in confirming workers’ identities, a biometric solution requires investment in expensive equipment.
-Also, it isn’t very flexible if you have spread-out or mobile crews.
+While it is extremely accurate in confirming workers’ identities, a biometric solution can be expensive.

 Time tracking app – These apps collect data on workers’ phones and sync it with the centralized, often cloud-based software that the employer purchases.
 Using the app requires employees’ willingness, as do all the methods.
 To ensure it’s effective, employers simply require workers to use the app in order to get paid.
 The great thing about time tracking apps is that they’re in workers’ pockets and can easily collect and sync other important data to the office, so their functionality isn’t limited to just time collection.
 We’ll go into some of the other benefits below.